doc-analysis/DocBank/README.md

 We evaluate six models on the test set of DocBank.
 We notice that the LayoutLM gets the highest scores on the \{abstract, author, caption, equation, figure, footer, list, paragraph, section, table, title\} labels.
 The RoBERTa model gets the best performance on the "reference" label but the gap with the LayoutLM is very small.
 This indicates that the LayoutLM architecture is significantly better than the BERT and RoBERTa architecture in the document layout analysis task.

 We also evaluate the ResNeXt-101 model and two ensemble models combining ResNeXt-101 and LayoutLM.
 The output of the ResNeXt-101 model is the bounding boxes of semantic structures.
 To unify the outputs of them, we mark the tokens inside each bounding box by the label of the corresponding bounding box.
 After that, we calculate the metrics following the above equation.
-## License
-DocBank is released under the [Attribution-NonCommercial-NoDerivs License](https://creativecommons.org/licenses/by-nc-nd/4.0/).
-You must give appropriate credit, provide a link to the license, and indicate if changes were made.
-You may not use the material for commercial purposes.
-If you remix, transform, or build upon the material, you may not distribute the modified material.

 ## **Model Zoo and Scripts**